DFE-Digital/register-trainee-teachers/app/views/guidance/about_register_trainee_teachers.md

 * change trainee records
 * view draft trainee records
 * view a trainee’s diversity information
-* recommend for QTS or EYTS
+* change status for QTS or EYTS

 ## How trainees are grouped on the Register homepage